 1. Add information about each word.

-Most flash cards are just images with one word.
+Typically, flash cards in bookstores are marketed as vocabulary builders so most flash cards are just images with one word.
 Adding information creates context.
 Information also creates a point of reference for the child to remember facts about the new word.
 Learning some basic facts about the new word also teaches a child how to use the word in sentences and in conversation.
+When used in this way flash card becomes an extremely powerful teaching aid.

 2. Add actual images of objects.

-Use the internet to search for actual images of objects to use on flash cards.
+Search the internet for actual images of objects to use on flash cards.
 Avoid using cartoon images.
 Children will be swamped with cartoon images every day.
 Using real pictures helps to differentiate the child’s exposure to information.
 This increases the likelihood that the child will remember new words and information.
+Using real pictures also helps to keep things interesting for the child, who will be able to better relate to actual images instead of drawings.

 For example, if a child is allowed to watch a documentary about wolves just after reading about wolves on flash cards, the child will be able to appreciate the fact that wolves are more than just mysterious and scary animals that appear in fairy tales to gobble up grandmas.
 The child will be able to put it into context that wolves are animals that hunt, roam in packs and share a living space with other wild animals.
 This expands the child’s understanding of the world around him/her.